Michael Berthold

 Michael R. Berthold is a German computer scientist, entrepreneur, academic and author.
 He held the chair for bioinformatics and information mining at Konstanz University, and is an honorary professor at Óbuda University.
-He is also the co-founder of KNIME, and is serving as a president and CEO of KNIME AG since 2017.
+He is also the co-founder of KNIME, and was serving as a president and CEO of KNIME AG from 2017 to 2025.

-Berthold has authored over 250 publications while focusing his research on usage of machine learning methods for the interactive analysis of large information repositories.
+Berthold has authored over 250 publications while focusing his research on the use of machine learning methods for the interactive analysis of large information repositories.
 He is the editor and co-author of textbooks, including, Guide To Intelligent Data Science, and Intelligent Data Analysis.

 Berthold is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the past president of the North American Fuzzy Information Processing Society, and past president of the IEEE Systems, Man, and Cybernetics Society.
 He is an associate editor of Data Mining and Knowledge Discovery (DMKD), Knowledge and Information Systems (KIS), Journal of Cheminformatics (JCIS), and International Journal of Computational Intelligence in Bioinformatics and Systems Biology (IJCIBSB).
-He has been involved in the organization of various conferences, most notably the IDA-series of symposia on Intelligent Data Analysis.
+He has been involved in the organization of various conferences, most notably the IDA series of symposia on Intelligent Data Analysis.